Child Tax Credit and the Credit for Other Dependents

 The $500 nonrefundable Credit for Other Dependents can be claimed for dependents who do not qualify for the child tax credit.
 Qualifying dependents include qualifying relatives who are US citizens, US nationals, or US resident alien, but not residents of Canada or Mexico who could otherwise qualify as a qualifying relative.
 A qualifying dependent needs to have a Social Security number, an Individual Taxpayer Identification Number (ITIN), if the resident alien is not eligible for a Social Security number, or an Adoption Taxpayer Identification Number (ATIN), which is a temporary identification number for children in the process of being adopted.
 The same MAGI limits that apply to the child tax credit also apply to the credit for other dependents.

-The child tax credit and the credit for other dependents are figured on Form 8812, Credits for Qualifying Children and Other Dependents (Instructions: Instructions for Schedule 8812 (irs.gov)).
-The credit for other dependents and $400 of the child tax credit are nonrefundable credits: they are limited by your ordinary income tax liability, which may be reduced by other claimed credits, such as the foreign tax credit, credit for child and dependent care expenses, education tax credits, and the retirement savings contribution credit.
+The credit for other dependents and $300 of the child tax credit are nonrefundable credits: they are limited by your ordinary income tax liability, which may be reduced by other claimed credits, such as the foreign tax credit, credit for child and dependent care expenses, education tax credits, and the retirement savings contribution credit.
 A nonrefundable credit does not offset payroll tax liability, i.e., Social Security and Medicare taxes.

 Additional Child Tax Credit

 The ordinary child tax credit, like most other credits and deductions, has an implicit work requirement, because it can only be used to offset ordinary income tax liability and for most people, especially poor people, that income tax liability comes from earning more than the total sum of the other tax credits and deductions.
-The Additional Child Tax Credit (ACTC) is the refundable portion of the CTC, up to $1,600 for 2023 and 2024.
+The Additional Child Tax Credit (ACTC) is the refundable portion of the CTC, up to $1,700 for 2024.
 However, the ACTC is only claimed if you do not qualify for the full $2000 of the CTC.

 Although the child tax credit is limited to ordinary income tax liability or AMT liability, the ACTC may be claimed on Form 8812, Credits for Qualifying Children and Other Dependents if your earned income exceeded $2,500, so it has an explicit work requirement.
 But if you have more than 2 children, then you can still claim a refundable credit even if your earned income is not over $2,500.
 The purpose of the earnings requirement is to promote work.